 The beauty of the internet is that anyone can air their opinion.
 And by and large, if you look at Amazon as an example, people give truthful reviews about products and services, and they review in sufficient numbers to give you confidence in your choices.

 The online Yellow Pages family has the facility to accept reviews, and in theory, the more it is used, the better the quality of reviews to help the public make an informed choice of trades people.

 Rather than glossy catalogues, company websites can provide literally unlimited info about a company.
 The marketing aim is to drive traffic to your website.
 One option is a £220 priority ad on Yell.com with a link back to your website, to help customers gain further insight into a business.
 Of course, a business website may or may not be useful or truthful, but for the public, it is a big improvement on a simple ad in a directory.

 The bottom line, directories are a starting point for members of the public looking for a trades person to employ.
 Whether online or in a hard copy directory, the info on display is basic and needs to be verified.
 Reviews are a good start, but the best way forward for anyone looking for a good painter, is a personal recommendation

-Other tradesmen are usually the most reliable in terms of an opinion on technical expertise of other decorators, as they see things that homeowners maybe don’t.
-And to know if a decorator is trustworthy, and clean and tidy at work, that is where the opinion of a trusted friend living in the locality who is a previous client, comes into its own.
+Other tradesmen are usually the most reliable in terms of an opinion on technical expertise of other decorators.
+We see things that homeowners maybe don’t.
+If you want to know if a decorator is trustworthy, and clean and tidy at work, you ideally seek the opinion of a trusted friend who is a previous client.